stevearrants/style/docs/capitalization.md

 *  Don't capitalize *submit* as an action, but do capitalize it if it is the name of an interface item or the first word of a sentence.

-When you're deciding whether to capitalize noun phrases, remeber that yitle case is often a marker of formality in English.
+When you're deciding whether to capitalize noun phrases, remeber that title case is often a marker of formality in English.
 It can help clarify that you're speaking about a specific, official thing (such as a form, office, or person).
 But overuse can confuse users.